zapabob/ROCm/README.md

 ### Uninstalling ROCm Packages from Ubuntu
-To uninstall the ROCm packages from Ubuntu 1v6.04 or Ubuntu v18.04.x, run the following command:
+To uninstall the ROCm packages from Ubuntu v16.04 or Ubuntu v18.04.x, run the following command:

-	sudo apt autoremove rocm-dkms rocm-dev rocm-utils
+	sudo apt autoremove rocm-dkms

-### Installing Development Applications for Cross Compilation
+### Installing Development Packages for Cross Compilation
 It is recommended that you develop and test applications on different systems.
 For example, some development or build systems may not have an AMD GPU installed.
 In this scenario, you must avoid installing the ROCk kernel driver on the development system.

 Instead, install the following development subset of applications: